moondly/foglab/README.md

     Snapshots for 'mylab02':
       'snap1' : '2019-10-05T21:44:54Z'
     ```
-* To retsore a snapshot:
+* To restore a snapshot:
     ```
     fogctl snapshot restore --label snap1